joldenb/wdi-orientation/README.md

 ### A-ha Board

 Another tool we'll be using is the **A-ha Board**.
-This board is located _____WAAHHHHH.
+This board is located at the whiteboard in the back of the room.
 To use the board, whenever you suddenly get something, whenever you have that "A-ha" or "light bulb" moment please get up and put the topic on this board.
 It can be anything in the course even if it's not related to the current topic and might have been something we covered a few weeks ago.

+"It's not at all important to get it right the first time.
+It's vitally important to get it right the last time." - Dave Thomas (Not the Wendy's Guy)

 <!--
 [comment]: <> (An example of something completely unrelated or tangentially related is that I understood the proprietary JS framework at a company only after I studied another framework called EmberJS)